maxj-tech/auth-demo/README.md

    - **Authorized Redirect URIs**: Include `http://localhost:3000/api/auth/callback/google` to correctly handle the OAuth flow.
 4. **Store Credentials**: Similar to GitHub, Google will provide a Client ID and Secret.
 These should also be added to your `.env` file, securing your application’s ability to authenticate with Google.

+## TODO
+- describe contents of the .env and .env.local file